Drexxyyy/exposing-skids-pt2/README.md

 ### proof of him being delu lu
 ![img](16.png)

-saying updates he did not do and leaching off of drexxys stuff always asking for help and never does anything alon
+saying updates he did not do and leaching off of drexxys stuff always asking for help and never does anything alone